This is an introduction and a list of signs to help identify midlife crisis for yourself or someone you love.

 Signs of a Midlife Crisis

 People often look for a list of signs to validate if a midlife crisis is at hand.
 The experience is a combination of feelings, events and physical changes that indicate a transformation is at hand.
 The final proof often occurs in retrospect after a person accepts they have changed and comes to terms with new life patterns.
-However, it’s possible to see the signs that forewarn of crisis and over time use the symptoms to actually help guide the mid life transformation process.
+However, it’s possible to see the signs that forewarn of crisis.
+Over time understanding why these symptoms exist can actually help guide the mid life transformation process.

 The truest indicators are the signs that actually illustrate drastic lifestyle changes in a person’s life.
-Most typically it will be friends and co-workers who diagnose the Midlife Crisis before the person in crisis will even realize it.
-In fact: just having someone point out you are in a crisis can be enough stress to trip a person into actually having a crisis.
+Most typically it will be friends and co-workers who diagnose the midlife crisis before the person in crisis will even realize it.
+In fact: just having someone point out you are in a midlife crisis can be enough stress to trip a person into actually starting a midlife crisis.

 - Looking into the mirror and you no longer recognize yourself.